This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Camping is also a great experience for anyone, including a child with cerebral palsy.
 Instead of just an hour or a day in nature, camping provides a more immersive experience.
 The United States Access Board outlines guidelines and provisions for making outdoor recreation, including camping, accessible.

-These include things like providing plenty of space for mobility, integrating accessible campsites with standard campsites, non-sloping tent platforms, adequate parking space, and more.
+These include providing plenty of space for mobility, integrating accessible campsites with standard campsites, non-sloping tent platforms, adequate parking space, and more.

 Organizations Providing Accessible Outdoor Recreation